19hours/sg-statutes/Acts/Income Tax Act.md

 (4) For the purposes of subsection (3), in ascertaining the gains or profits derived by an insurer from carrying on the business (other than the business of life assurance) of insuring and reinsuring any risks for the purposes of any concessionary rate of tax or exemption from tax prescribed by regulations made under section 43C —

-(a) no income other than income from premiums or from such dividends, interest and gains or profits realised from the sale of investments as may be specified in those regulations shall be included;
+(a) no income other than underwriting income or income from such dividends, interest and gains or profits realised from the sale of investments as may be specified in those regulations shall be included;

+[Act 39 of 2017 wef 26/10/2017]

 (b) income in respect of dividends, interest and gains or profits realised from the sale of investments shall be apportioned in such manner as may be prescribed by those regulations; and

 (c) any item of expenditure not directly attributable to that business shall be apportioned in such manner as may be prescribed by those regulations.

-[Act 39 of 2017 wef 01/06/2017]
+[Act 39 of 2017 wef 26/10/2017]

 [7/79; 9/80; 20/91; 26/93; 21/2003; 7/2007]

-(5) [Deleted by Act 19 of 2013]
+(5) For the purposes of subsection (3)(b), if, during the period for which the gains or profits are ascertained, any insurance business (excluding life business) is transferred by or to the insurer, then —

+(a) in a case where the business is transferred by the insurer, the liabilities of the insurer immediately before the date of the transfer, in respect of policies that form part of that business, are to be added to the ending value mentioned in that provision; and

+(b) in a case where the business is transferred to the insurer, the liabilities of the transferor immediately before the date of the transfer, in respect of policies that form part of that business, are to be added to the beginning value mentioned in that provision.

+[Act 39 of 2017 wef 26/10/2017]

 ### Life insurers